rseanhall/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-installhinfsectionw.md

 > [!NOTE]
-> The setupapi.h header defines InstallHinfSection as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
-Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
+> The setupapi.h header defines InstallHinfSection as an alias that automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+Mixing usage of the encoding-neutral alias with code that is not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).

 > [!CAUTION]
 > When used on an architecture other than x86 or amd64, or when used on a system in [S mode](/windows-hardware/manufacture/desktop/windows-10-s-overview), InstallHInfSection requires that the INF file have a [INF Version section](/windows-hardware/drivers/install/inf-version-section) with a CatalogFile directive that points at a signed catalog file that contains the hash of the INF file and any files the INF file references via a [INF SourceDisksFiles section](/windows-hardware/drivers/install/inf-sourcedisksfiles-section).